BatchLabs/Batch-iOS-SDK/README.md

 ![Dashboard Items](https://raw.github.com/BatchLabs/ios-sdk/master/readme_logo.png)

 # Batch Sample Apps
-These samples are minimal examples demonstrating a proper integration of the Batch SDK and implementation of Batch Unlock and Batch Ads functionality.
+These samples are minimal examples demonstrating a proper integration of the Batch SDK and implementation of Batch Unlock functionality.

-They are currently written for iOS in both Swift and Objective-C. Android and Unity examples will be coming soon.
+They are currently written for iOS in both Swift and Objective-C.

 ## App